Figure 1. Linear

 turnig our head around), with an active field of view limited to

 approx. 70 degrees.

-is much easier to acquire spatial information when playing forward-backward
+is much easier to acquire spatial information when playing a forward-backward

-a video clip, recorded by moving the camera around the vertical axis on a
+a video clip, recorded moving camera around a vertical axis on a

 tripod, or when scanning the panorama leftward-rightward through